pstefanovic/grpc-load-balancing/gRPCLoadBalancingBasics.md

-[xDS API](https://github.com/cncf/xds) (_x_ discover service, originally from [envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/dynamic_configuration)) is an attempt at a standard API that different proxy products implement to load and adapt into their vendor-specific configuration.
-Such API, in theory, decouples proxies and configuration management, improving interoperability; however, altering proxy either of those would be feat due to various operational reasons.
+[xDS API](https://github.com/cncf/xds) (_x_ discover service, originally from [envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/dynamic_configuration)) is an attempt at a standard API that different proxy or control plane products could implement to load and adapt onto their vendor-specific configuration.
+Such API, in theory, decouples proxies and control planes, improving interoperability; however, altering either of those would be a feat due to various operational reasons.

 Configuration could be managed in various ways, for example, by plugging into k8s API and augmenting it using CRDs.
 As such, the configuration is fed into proxies through xDS API.
-Essentially, proxies receive their traffic configuration from the xDS API Server and are continuously updated.
+Essentially, proxies receive their traffic configuration from a xDS API compatible control plane and are continuously updated.

 Here using a simplified version of a control plane - an example of [xDSServer](https://github.com/stevesloka/envoy-xds-server).
 It centralizes traffic configuration (uses a file